bitcraze/crazyradio-firmware/README.md

 - Firmware: The firmware source code
 - nrfProg:  SPI programmer that uses jtagkey USB addapter
 - usb_tools: Python scripts to reset and bootload Crazyradio from command line
+- lib: Software libraries to use Crazyradio with Pyton